ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

 $\,$

-> Perhaps we need to understand the nature of time itself better. $[...]$ One natural way to approach that question would be to understand in what sense time itself is an emergent concept, and one natural way to make sense of such a notion is to understand how pseudo-Riemannian geometry can emerge from more fundamental and abstract notions such as categories of branes. ([[nLab:Greg Moore|G. Moore]], p.41 of "[[nLab:Physical Mathematics and the Future]]", talk at [Strings 2014](http://physics.princeton.edu/strings2014/))
+> Perhaps we need to understand the nature of time itself better. $[...]$ One natural way to approach that question would be to understand in what sense time itself is an emergent concept, and one natural way to make sense of such a notion is to understand how pseudo-Riemannian geometry can emerge from more fundamental and abstract notions such as categories of branes. ([[Greg Moore|G. Moore]], p.41 of "[[Physical Mathematics and the Future]]", talk at [Strings 2014](http://physics.princeton.edu/strings2014/))

 $\,$

-But how are we to think of the [[nLab:extended super Minkowski spacetimes]] geometrically?
+But how are we to think of the [[extended super Minkowski spacetimes]] geometrically?

 This is clarified by the following result: